notsimon/notsimon.github.io/cv.md

 </style>

 Located in **Nantes**, France<br/>
-*Open to on-site or remote jobs in small companies.*
+*Open to on-site or remote jobs in small companies.
+Available for freelancing!*

 ## Summary